 Even the most brilliant and talented leaders can't do all the work themselves.
-For example, Bill Gates was great at developing software, but not as good at managing a sales force and holding people accountable.
-For that, he relied on his college friend, Steve Ballmer.
+For example, Bill Gates was great at developing software but not as good at managing a salesforce and holding people accountable.
+For that, he relied on his college friend Steve Ballmer.

 As your company grows, you'll need to add people with different skills to your management team.
 Sadly, that does not guarantee they will make your company perform more effectively.
-For example, if your team members fight too hard for resources to make their own areas better off to the detriment of the others, the conflict can cause your company to miss its goals.
+For example, if your team members fight too hard for resources to make their own areas better off to the detriment of others, the conflict can cause your company to miss its goals.

 Teams fall short due to lack of results and problems in relationships.
 According to Harvard Business Review, results are inadequate because decisions are not innovative, they cost too much, and take too long to implement.
 Relationships falter because team members do not trust each other and they're not committed enough to your company.
 Their mindset drives their behavior, which in turn drives their results.

 If your management team is dysfunctional, what should you do?
-The short answer is change your team's mindset.
+The short answer is to change your team's mindset.
 However, making that change is easier said than done.
 HBR suggests the key to aligning your team's mindset is to answer three questions:

 - Where is the company falling short on its goals?